-A procedural (or substantive error) occurred that significantly impacted the outcome of the investigation (e.g. substantial bias, material deviation from stablished procedures).
+A procedural (or substantive) error occurred that significantly affected the outcome of the investigation (e.g., substantial bias, material deviation from stablished procedures).

-New evidence unavailable during the original hearing or investigation that could substantially impact the original finding or sanction.
+New evidence unavailable during the original hearing or investigation that could substantially affect the original finding or sanction.
 The appealing party must submit a summary of the new evidence and its potential impact must be included.